SupaeroDataScience/RLchallenge/CASTA/ReadMe.md

 # Carlos CASTA - Flappy Bird

-This projet was developed between February and March 2018 during the F-SD311 Algorithms in Machine Learning course at ISAE-SUPAERO as a final challenge for the engineering students.
+This project was developed between February and March 2018 during the F-SD311 Algorithms in Machine Learning course at ISAE-SUPAERO as a final challenge for the engineering students.

 A simple description of the projet would be: A Flappy Bird bot in Python, that learns from each game played via Q-Learning.